w3c/webextensions/proposals/permissions_behavior_on_update.md

 }
 ```

-### What if extension was already turned off due to the permission "warning", but updates to a new version with "permissions_behavior_on_update" set to "defer"
+### What if extension was already turned off due to the permission "warning", but updates to a new version with "permissions_behavior.updates" set to "defer"

 <TODO>

 ### Behavior

-When `permissions_behavior_on_update` is set to `defer`, then for existing installs (extension update flow), nothing should be requested.
+When `permissions_behavior.updates` is set to `defer`, then for existing installs (extension update flow), nothing should be requested.
 However, the extension should be able check and request new permission on runtime.
 Otherwise, permissions granting behavior remains the same.

 ### New Permissions